TheNilesh/url-shortner/README.md

     # docker build
     make docker-build

-    # Feel free to explore makefile
+    # Check Makefile for other options

 ## Design Overview for Developers